astone282/draft-many-pce-stateful-amendment/draft-many-pce-stateful-amendment.md

 reporting a SR-TE LSP while others continue to send both ERO and RRO values.

-The following applies to SR-TE only.
+This document updates [RFC8664] by clarifying and relaxing requirement for both an ERO and RRO object to exist for SR-TE paths.
 If both ERO and RRO are present for the same LSP, it SHOULD be interpreted as the RRO being the actual path the LSP is taking but MAY interpret only the ERO as the actual path.
 In the absence of RRO a PCE MUST interpret the ERO as